Pool of Siloam and Lyrebird Dell Circuit Walk

 Start of the Walk

-Start of the walking track to Pool of Siloam
+Start of the walking track

-Start of the walking track to Pool of Siloam
+Start of the walking track

-Look for the large Pool of Siloam Track signpost, from where the track heads straight into the bush.
+Look for the large Pool of Siloam Track signpost, where the track heads straight into the bush.

-Intersection Pool of Siloam and Lyrebird Dell
+Junction Pool of Siloam and Lyrebird Dell

-Intersection Pool of Siloam and Lyrebird Dell
+Junction Pool of Siloam and Lyrebird Dell

 Pool of Siloam